LulaPadberg/fhevm-react-template/README.md

 ### Insurance Platform Example

-See the [insurance-dapp example](./examples/insurance-dapp) for a real-world production application using the SDK.
+See the [insurance platform example](./examples/insurance-platform) for a real-world production application demonstrating privacy-preserving vehicle insurance claims processing.
+The live application is deployed at [https://fhe-vehicle-insurance.vercel.app/](https://fhe-vehicle-insurance.vercel.app/) using smart contract `0x2A86c562acc0a861A96E4114d7323987e313795F`.

 ## 🏗️ Architecture